-The school has since opened to Year 13 and grown to just over 1,150 students at the time of writing in December 2021.
-Of this number, 134 children attend the Foundation Stage, whilst there are a further 582 students in the Primary school and 434 in the Secondary school with 60 in the post-16 section (Years 12 and 13).
-The first cohort of Year 13 students will graduate in June 2022.
+The school has since opened to Year 13 and grown to 1,150 students at the time of writing in August 2023.
+The first cohort of Year 13 students graduated in June 2022.

 All teachers for the English National Curriculum are expected to have Qualified Teacher Status (generally requiring a minimum of a Bachelors' degree and post-graduate teaching qualification), together with a minimum of two years experience.
 Teachers are supported to engage with NPQ Programmes and to progress within the school organisation, taking on additional responsibilities.

-The Senior Leadership Team of the school, led by Principal Karim Murcia who has joined from the original Boys' school, has significant experience and a proven track record in leading Outstanding Schools in the UK and UAE.
+The Senior Leadership Team of the school is led by Principal Karim Murcia who joined from the original Boys' school, and has significant experience and a proven track record in leading Outstanding Schools in the UK and UAE.
 Interestingly, Mr. Murcia's last UK Principalship was at a Girls' school.
-He is a linguist by background and will lead the team of highly qualified UK trained English and Arabic speaking teachers in the delivery of a rich bilingual curriculum in both Arabic and English.
+He is a linguist by background and leads a team of highly qualified UK trained English and Arabic speaking teachers in the delivery of a rich bilingual curriculum in both Arabic and English.

 GEMS Al Barsha National School follows the English National Curriculum including the Early Years Foundation Stage and the National Curriculum from Year 1 to Year 9.
 It offers IGCSE in Years 10 and 11 and 'AS' and 'A' Levels for Years 12 and 13.
 Children in the Foundation Stage to Year 2 split 50% of their learning time between Arabic and English.
 Spanish is offered from Year 5 as an additional language.